huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 <img src="Images/treeconfig.PNG">

-here we can see that ansible managed to pull configuration from the routers
+Here we can see that ansible managed to pull configuration from the routers

 ## Ansible playbooks to deploy configuration

-We can use these playbooks to allow us to deploy a uniform environment *EXPAND*
+We will create a playbook that will push configuration to our routers this will allow us to maintain a uniform environment

 ```
 ---